Preparing your Calais/Dover crossing

 Calais offers up to 50 departures to Dover each day, 364/365 days a year (except on 25 December).

-The ferry operators sell tickets from their ticket counters, 7/7, 24/24, in the lobby of the Car Ferry Terminal.
+The ferry operators sell tickets from their ticket counters, 7/7, 24/24, in the lobby of the Car Ferry Terminal or only online depending on the company

 The Calais facility provides three car parks tailored to your needs, reserved for passenger cars.